PCE1968/stock-analysis/README.md

 ### Results
 #### Starting Point
-Our inital code worked well, with our cycle times below.
+Our inital code worked well based on the original dataset.
+Here are the process times for each year.

 ![Inital 2017 process time](Resources/All_Stocks_Analysis_2017.png)

 ![Initial 2018 process time](Resources/All_Stocks_Analysis_2018.png)